client9/libinjection/misc/doc-sqli-false-negative.md

 * Any information character encoding (is this UTF-8? or something else)
 * Your twitter or other contact details if your want [public credit](/bypass).

-Ideally you can cut and paste the output from the database.
+Ideally you can cut-n-paste the output from the database.

 Thanks!